 After four week’s of running with the Ultra Endurance trainers I’m getting on pretty well with them.

-Sometimes you can have quite a shock going between trainers, but I’ve not had that with the Ultra Endurances.
+Sometimes you can have quite a shock going between trainers, but I’ve not had that with the Ultra Endurance.
 I have come across to these from Saucony Excursion trainers, which are considerably well-padded.
-In comparison, the Ultra Endurances are thinner, but this doesn’t mean they are a stripped-back lightweight pair of trainers; in fact, they are very supportive and ultra comfortable.
+In comparison, the Ultra Endurances are thinner, but this doesn’t mean they are stripped-back, in fact, they are very supportive and comfortable.

-The only thing I have found strange is the tongue; it’s a lot thinner than on other trainers I have worn and it extends up over the top of the foot.
+The only thing I have found strange is the tongue.
+It’s a lot thinner than on other trainers I have worn (see photo above) and it extends further up over the top of the foot as well.
 It’s taken a bit of getting used to.
-Looking more closely, it’s actually a gusseted tongue to reduce debris getting in and to be fair, it does hold my foot firm.
+It’s described as a gusseted tongue to reduce debris getting inside and to be fair, it does hold my foot that bit firmer.

 One feature I really like is the wide toe box.
-I often find my big toes catch the side of trainers, but the Ultra Endurance gives them room to wriggle.
-There’s also large bumper around the front giving excellent protection from rocks and will extend the life of the trainers.
+I often find my big toes catch the side of trainers, but the Ultra Endurance gives them room to move.
+There’s also large bumper around the front giving excellent protection from rocks that will help extend the life of the trainers.

-The Vibram Megagrip sole lives up to its name.
-It has just enough lugs to allow you to run on a fairly muddy trail, but if you were going to be running long distances in really claggy stuff then you maybe need something with more aggressive lugs.
-The Ultra Endurances perform very well in the rain however, and the Vibram sole is reassuringly sticky over wet rocks and roads.
+The Vibram Megagrip sole lives up to its name; it has just enough lugs to allow you to run on a fairly muddy trail, but if you were going to be running long distances in really claggy stuff then you maybe need something with more aggressive lugs.
+The Ultra Endurances perform very well in the rain and the Vibram sole is reassuringly sticky over wet rocks and roads.

 I really like that the Ultra Endurance trainers don’t set out to be a lightweight trainer, instead they feel like they will give you day-in and day-out use and really will endure the test of time.

 Try them out, I’m sure you’ll get on equally well with them.